katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 - Remeber that picture of my team?
-- TODO fix tick points...
 - If we'd stuck to thinking of Holly as an illustrator - we'd probably not have been able to deliver this project on time.
 - If you label something as X... people will be lazy about assigning value/ use cases to it.
 If you don't label, people use own experience/ imagination.
-- TICK: Rockstars: veteran = learned stuff over time, bit by bit = unforgettable knowledge, baby = natural skill,
+- Rockstars: veteran = learned stuff over time, bit by bit = unforgettable knowledge, baby = natural skill,
-- TICK: TODO labels can be put there by self or others self tagged = someone who doesn't know what they don't know, boss tagged = pressure to cover gaps in knowledge / keep up appearance of deep knowledge.
+- Labels can be put there by self or others: self tagged = someone who doesn't know what they don't know, boss tagged = pressure to cover gaps in knowledge / keep up appearance of deep knowledge.
 - Kids expect you to be able to do everything.
 So bosses who have labelled you.
-- TICK: Some of my collegues refer to people who don't code - as stripey shirts.
-As with many things linguistic - times change - so we should keep thinking about whether our language works for our team.
-- Remove? base 64, a11y, i18n - wanted to call this talk ... but pointed out no one would get the joke
+- Guilty of that with Holly + illustrator skills
+- If the company supports, should be able within 3 months to eliminate a lot of the vocab that diminishes peoples identity junior, trainee, etc. can be developer

 +++